linode/docs/docs/guides/applications/containers/using-nomad-for-orchestration/index.md

     sudo tar -C /opt/cni/bin -xzf cni-plugins.tgz
     ```

-1. To further support network traffic over bridge connections, adjust your system's iptables.
+1. To further support network traffic over bridge connections, adjust your system's `iptables`.
 Nomad provides the configurations implemented below for this purpose.
-These lines set the necessary iptables values, and adding them to a file ensures they persist at system startup.
+These lines set the necessary `iptables` values, and adding them to a file ensures they persist at system startup.
 Run the following command to create a `bridge.conf` file within the `/etc/sysctl.d/` directory:

     ```command
     sudo tee /etc/sysctl.d/bridge.conf > /dev/null <<EOF